markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - `align-items: center;`

 Where did our icon go?!
 It's been totally removed from the screen for some reason.
 Think about how a flexbox container works if its children do not have any set `width` or `flex-basis` values.
 It _tries_ to create space for both of them as evenly as possible based on the content of each child element, but what happens when one of the child element's content doesn't have a set dimension?
+Take a look at the following image to see what this area looks like now:

 ![Step with icon missing](assets/lesson-2/1901-step-noicon.jpg)